Issue

 return tf.maximum(result, 0)

-Note that this would not work if negative weights are utilized - in that case, tf.where
+Note that this would not work if negative weights are utilized - in that case, tf.where can be used for comparing against the minimum integer value (tf.int32.min in the example, although this can be applied for any numeric dtype) instead of applying tf.maximum:

 def bincount_with_max_weight(values: tf.Tensor, weights: tf.Tensor) -> tf.Tensor: